chvonrohr/k8s-cicd/25-k8s-project/slides.md

 Notes:
 * we don't put this into the deployments folder as it doesn't work with gcp
-* To manage different configurations like this we recomment to use kustomize.
+* To manage different configurations like this we recommend to use kustomize.

 ----